benkozi/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/AQM.rst

 How to Run the MM Evaluation
 ------------------------------

 To run the evaluation suite, a user will need to follow these steps.
+Depending on the packages, tasks, and forecast window duration the tasks can be computationally demanding.
+Per the usual HPC recommendations, start small and scale as needed.

 Install the ``aqm-eval`` Anaconda environment
 +++++++++++++++++++++++++++++++++++++++++++++++